Deformations of log terminal and semi log canonical singularities: Introduction

 \section{Introduction}

 For the purposes of this introduction, we work over the field $\C$ of complex numbers.
 Kawamata log terminal (klt, for short) and log canonical (lc, for short) singularities are important classes of singularities in the minimal model program.
 Esnault-Viehweg \cite{EV} (resp.~S.~Ishii \cite{ish}, \cite{ish2}) proved that two-dimensional klt (resp.~lc) singularities are invariant under small deformations.
-Unfortunately, an analogous statement fails in higher dimensions, because the generic fiber is not necessarily $\Q$-Gorenstein even if the special fiber is klt or lc.
+Unfortunately, an analogous statement fails in higher dimensions, because the general fibers are not necessarily $\Q$-Gorenstein even if the special fiber is klt or lc.
 In this paper, we give a generalization of their results, using the theory of non-$\Q$-Gorenstein singularities initiated by de Fernex-Hacon \cite{dFH}.
-Our results are not just a formal generalization to the non-$\Q$-Gorenstein setting, but are new even when the generic fiber is $\Q$-Gorenstein.
+Our results are not just a formal generalization to the non-$\Q$-Gorenstein setting, but provide a new interpretation of the results of Esnault-Viehweg and Ishii.